LasseD/A112389/wave_approach/README.md

 # Wave Approach to Compute A112389

-This is a code base for computing the numbers of OEIS A112389 using out "wave" approach
+This is a code base for computing the numbers of OEIS A112389 using our "wave" approach

 ## How to run